 Providing New Names with the as Keyword

 There’s another solution to the problem of bringing two types of the same name into the same scope with use: after the path, we can specify as and a new local name, or alias, for the type.
-Listing 7-16 shows another way to write the code from Listing 7-15 by renaming one of the two Result types using as.
+Listing 7-16 shows another way to write the code in Listing 7-15 by renaming one of the two Result types using as.

 Filename: src/lib.rs